emilyforst/emilyforst.github.io/_posts/2017-10-24-recursion-part-1.md

 ### Finding A Terminating Condition

 Currently, `allIntegers` never returns a value.
-It's elegant, in that we're doing a good amount of work with a few lines of code... but you know what they say, "form follows function".
+It's elegant, in that we're doing a good amount of work with a few lines of code, but we still have some work to do.
 Let's step through `allIntegers` a few more times to see what's going on.

 Call     | Head | Tail
 -------- | ----   ----